uabrc/uabrc.github.io/docs/cheaha/slurm/gpu.md

 If a specific version of the CUDA toolkit is needed but not installed, send an install request to [support@listserv.uab.edu].

+### Tensorflow Compatibility

+To check which module is required for your version of Tensorflow, see the toolkit requirements chart here <https://www.tensorflow.org/install/source#gpu>.

 ## Reviewing GPU Jobs

 As with all jobs, use [`sacct`](job_management.md#reviewing-past-jobs-with-sacct) to review GPU jobs.
 Quantity of GPUs may be reviewed using the `reqtres` and `alloctres` [fields](job_management.md#sacct-fields).